Click for RUSSIAN language

 Red army symbols of 1917.

-White army symbols (along with old imperial roundels and together with tri-colored tail) of Don Republic (cossaks) and admiral Kolchak's (Siberia).
+White armies symbols (along with old imperial roundels and together with tri-colored tail) of the Don (cossaks) and Volga armies.

-White stripes at nose and tail (together with tsarist roundels at wings) of general Denikin planes (South Russia), supported by RAF.
+White stripes at the tails (together with tsarist roundels at the wings) of the South army.

-Early Red navy simbols (together with red stars).
+Early Red navy symbols (together with red stars).

 Early insignias of former Russian Empire parts: